-So, you want to a kitchen redesign but you’re not sure where to start?
+So, you want to start planning a kitchen redesign but you’re not sure where to start?
 Let’s face it, there’s plenty to think about when you’re planning your new cooking space and so getting these projects right can be tricky.
 To help you, here are five things to consider when you’re planning a kitchen redesign.

 How much can you afford to spend?